ThomasDluhosch/SMS/README.md

 ### Implemented
 - Authorization, Authentication and Role-based access ( `ADMIN`, `USER`)
-- Admins can read all employee data from the database
+- Admins can create and read employee data from the database

 ### Planned
-- ADMINS can create, update and delete employees
+- ADMINS can update and delete employees
 - USERS can clock in / out
 - USERS can call in sick
 - Overtime calculation